Aragor70/WebShot/readMe.md

 - Given URL address needs to be valid;
 - A user can access google drive within the secret key;
+- Use screenshot width: 1920 pixels and height of 1080 pixels, Image format JPG.
+Use the following structure of creating the name of the screenshot file “ID_name.jpg.

 ## Technical Specification